jackledead/jackledead_infected/README.md

 # Additonal Modding
 ## Suggested Tileset
+#### UNDEAD PEOPLE TILESET: [github.com/Theawesomeboophis/UndeadPeopleTileset](https://github.com/Theawesomeboophis/UndeadPeopleTileset) Official style supported by included tileset.
+Looks great with the guns from my other mod jackledead_armory, is very visible and fun.
 #### ULTICA: Represent infected humans pretty closely to my vision with the zombie sprites in ULTICA.
 #### ASCII/RETRODAYS: Simple means more imagination to fill your mind.
-#### UNDEAD PEOPLE TILESET: [github.com/Theawesomeboophis/UndeadPeopleTileset](https://github.com/Theawesomeboophis/UndeadPeopleTileset) Looks great with the guns from jackledead armory, is very visible and fun.
-Great mods compatibility.

 ## Suggested Mods for use with this mod
 #### [Jackledead Armory Github](https://github.com/jackledead/jackledead_armory) for that Ukrainian apocalypse feel.
 Over 40 new gun mods, over 8 new guns.
 Tons of professions.
+Both mods were designed to work hand in hand with the other.

 ## Additional Mods you may be interested in
 #### deadly_bites" aka "Deadly Zombie Virus" in the core CDDA mods for that infected bite risk.
 Really makes fast ones dangerous.
 #### My repo of the exclusions mods anthology by Kenan and I [CDDA-CBN-Jackledead-NoMods-Collection](https://github.com/jackledead/CDDA-CBN-Jackledead-NoMods-Collection)
-#### [No Hope and Dinos](https://github.com/jackledead/No-Hope-and-Dinos).
-Doesnt work with infected well, but works great with armory.
-Hopeless dinosaur apocalypse inbound.

 # Special Thanks
-#### My Wife for being my biggest fan.
+#### My wife for being my biggest fan.
 #### Phoenix of the Chorus for getting me back into modding by pointing out a simple old bug I accidentally left in dinomod.
 #### MoonlitRiverlight for butchery and corpse help.
 #### LyleSY and the Dino Gang.
 Long live laser spinosaurus and DinoMod.